alphagov/government-service-design-manual/Copy and content/styleguide.md

 This is how to do bullets:

 -   have a lead-in sentence
--   don’t end them with ‘and’, ‘or’ or a semicolon
+-   don't end them with 'and', 'or' or a semicolon
--   don’t use sentences within a bullet point – dashes, semicolons etc are okay
+-   don't use sentences within a bullet point – dashes, semicolons etc are okay

 ### Text emphasis